AnyLog-co/documentation/network configuration.md

 b.
 From peer nodes using the native AnyLog API.
 This functionality is enables by calling the command: ***run tcp server***

-## Determining the IP addresses recognized by the current node
+## Determining the IP addresses recognized by a node in the network

 When a node starts, it determines the local IP addresses available to the node.
 These addresses initialize 2 dictionary variables: